Pain relief for dogs: Can medication like carprofen, NSAIDs help?

 The FDA has approved several NSAIDs and other medications for use in dogs.

-One of the most popular NSAIDs prescribed for pain relief in dogs is carprofen (Novox, Rimadyl), in addition to meloxicam (Metacam), deracoxib (Deramaxx), and aspirin.
+One of the most popular NSAIDs prescribed for pain relief in dogs is carprofen (Novox, Rimadyl).
+Other prescription pain medications include meloxicam (Metacam), deracoxib (Deramaxx), plus aspirin.

 How do carprofen for dogs and other NSAIDs work?